European Union: more single households, fewer familiers. What geography? What are the explanatory factors?

 • Households

-• Single-person household
+• One-person household

 • Families

-• Single-parent family
+• Lone-parent family

 • European Union